Microsoft Teams services are down, as thousands of users report issues

 According to DownDetector, 67% of the user-reported issues involve the Teams app, 25% are service connection-related problems and 8% are website issues.
 Users have complained they're unable to use the service, citing messaging delays and problems with graphic displays.

-Microsoft said Friday in a message on X that it has identified "a networking issue impacting a portion of the Teams service," and has moved the affected processes to a backup system.
+In an X post on Friday, Microsoft 365 Status, the company's office account for service incidents, that it has identified "a networking issue impacting a portion of the Teams service," and has moved the affected processes to a backup system.

 — With reporting by the Associated Press.